katydid/regex-deriv-lean/learnings/ac_rfl.md

 Appending lists have already been proven to be associative, but we can also do this for our own type.

+The `ac_rfl` tactic uses instances of the following classes to complete the proof:

+* Associative
+* Commutative
+* IdempotentOp
+* LawfulIdentity

 ### Associative

 We know that the `concat` operator in a regular expression is associative.